haiqiang-zhang/AutoAgent-as-baseline/README.md

 # It is a modified version of AutoAgent for benchmarking purpose only.

-Other than the original setup for GAIA benchmark, it has the following modifications:
+Other than the original setup for GAIA benchmark, you should do the following extra step:
 - You need to set the `SERPAPI_API_KEY` in the `.env` file to enable web search tool.

 We do the following changes in the codebase: